lostb1t/replex/README.md

 1. By ip http://[replexip]:[replexport]

    This option has 2 downsides.
 One it has no SSL so your connections will be insecure.
    Second app.plex.tv will not work.
 As browsers do not allow unsecure connections from a securew website.
-Gf you want to to use the web ui you can access it by ip.
+If you want to to use the web ui you can access it by ip.
 All other clients should work with unsecured connections.
    NOTE: If remote access was enabled before, then plex witll still try to use https for it.
 Even if disabled.

 2. Custom domain (reverse proxy)